Leon Boyd: Hoboken Pioneers (2006)

-2007: DOOR Neptunus
+2007: Neptunus and international tournaments

-After being scouted by and in contract talks with several hoofdklasse teams, Boyd signed with Neptunus.
-He made a debut during the 2007 regular season when he posted a 9–0 record with no home runs allowed in over 66 innings.
-His statistical totals in wins (9, tied with tied Vaughan Harris and Diego Markwell for second-most), ERA (1.22, behind only relievers Duko Jansen and Chris Ryan) and strikeouts (61, tied with former major leaguer Eddie Oropesa for sixth overall) were among the league leaders.
-He was a finalist for the Pitcher of the Year Award, but lost to David Bergman in part due to missing a month of the season with a back muscle strain.
+After being scouted by and in contract talks with several Hoofdklasse teams, Boyd signed with Neptunus.
+He made a debut during the 2007 regular season, with a 9–0 record with no home runs allowed in over 66 innings.
+He tied for second in wins (with Vaughan Harris and Diego Markwell), was third with a 1.22 ERA (1.22, trailing relievers Duko Jansen and Chris Ryan) and tied for sixth in strikeouts (61, tied with former major league pitcher Eddie Oropesa).
+He was a finalist for the Pitcher of the Year Award, but lost to David Bergman, in part due to missing a month of the season with a back muscle strain.
 Despite his initial success, Boyd suffered two losses during the first round of the playoffs as Neptunus was upset by the Pioniers.

-In the 2007 World Port Tournament, Boyd earned the World Port Tournament Best Pitcher award, allowing only five hits in 15 IP and won twice, including a complete-game shutout of the Chinese Taipei National team facing only 28 batters.
-He was 2–0 with a 0.93 ERA in the 2007 European Baseball Championship, helping the Netherlands win Gold.
-He was with the team for the 2007 Baseball World Cup, going 1–1 with a 2.55 ERA and a team-high 14 strikeouts for the 4th-place squad.
-He had a solid game but received a no-decision against the Australian national team when closer Michiel van Kampen couldn't hold a 3–2 lead in the ninth.
-He had another appearance allowing one run in six innings in a crucial win over the South Korean national team and matched Tadashi Settsu (the eventual pitcher of the tournament) with five scoreless frames in the bronze medal game before allowing 2 runs in the 6th, and being shut out 5–0 by the Japanese.
+In the World Port Tournament, Boyd earned the best pitcher award, allowing only five hits in 15 innings and won twice, including a complete-game shutout against Chinese Taipei, facing only 28 batters.
+He was 2–0 with a 0.93 ERA, one of the worst on the team, in the European Baseball Championship, helping the Netherlands win gold.
+He pitched in the Baseball World Cup, going 1–1 with a 2.55 ERA and a team-high 14 strikeouts for the fourth-place squad.
+He had a solid game but received a no-decision against Australia when closer Michiel van Kampen blew a 3–2 lead in the ninth inning.
+He allowed one run in six innings in a win over South Korea and matched Tadashi Settsu (the eventual pitcher of the tournament) with five scoreless frames in the bronze medal game before allowing 2 runs in the 6th, as the Dutch were shut out 5–0 by Japan.